 - Question bank level

 Within a school, users can have different roles and permissions.
 Ans distinguishes between employees and students.
 There are four different roles for employees.
 Employee privileges are also based on the permissions defined in the employee privileges settings.
-It is also possible to create customised roles within your school and permissions through custom roles.
+It is also possible to create customised roles within your school and permissions through Custom roles [Campus].
 There is only one role for students.
 Student privileges can be defined in the student privileges settings.

-The staff role is assigned to employees by default.
-They have the ability to create, view, modify and delete content in a course.
+Staff have the ability to create, view, modify and delete content in a course.
 This is also based on the role of the user in the course.
-For more information about course roles, see roles in a course. - Student
+For more information about course roles, see roles in a course. -

 The student role is assigned to all students by default.
 They have the ability to view their assigned courses and publications and to take and submit their assignments.
 A student can receive extra permissions in a course if necessary, for example as a teaching assistant.
 For more information about course roles, see roles in a course.